 In September of 1977, Prabhupāda received a letter from Garuda Das informing him of Garuda Das’s acceptance at Harvard for graduate studies, along with Garuda Das’s first master’s thesis on the Caitanya Caritāmṛta.
 Prabhupāda then told Satsvarupa Das Goswami, “Tell him I am pleased he is preaching on such a high platform.”
 (See Prabhupāda’s Blessings for more).

-In 1976, Garuda Das completed his bachelor’s degree at American University in Washington, DC, and went on to get his master’s degree in South Asian Studies at the University of Chicago, where he had been pursuing doctoral work.
+In 1976, after three years of undergraduate study at Johns Hopkins University, Garuda Das completed his bachelor’s degree at American University in Washington, DC.
+He then went on to get his master’s degree in South Asian Studies at the University of Chicago, where he had been pursuing doctoral work.
 Garuda Dās then went on to receive two master’s degrees from Harvard, one in the history of religions and the other in comparative religion, and proceeded to become a Resident Fellow of the Center for the Study of World Religions at Harvard.
-Ultimately he earned his doctorate from Harvard in Comparative Religion, with a specialization in the classical Sanskrit texts on Yoga philosophy and Krishna Bhakti.
+Ultimately he earned his doctorate from Harvard in Comparative Religion, with a specialization in the classical Sanskrit texts on Yoga philosophy and Krishna Bhakti theology.

 Garuda Das has taught and lectured at Harvard University, the University of North Carolina, as well as Duke University.
 For two years he was a visiting professor of Sanskrit at the University of Virginia.
 He is regularly consulted by and participates in dissertation committees as a reader or advisor for doctoral candidates in Europe and America.
 Oxford University has invited him to England on several occasions to conduct doctoral dissertation examinations.
 He has presented numerous papers at professional international conferences in India, the United States, and Europe.
 In 2013, he was awarded his university’s highest recognition for Excellence in Teaching and Mentoring.